xuncheng-001/Learning_task/README.md

 # Learning_task.
-This repository holds the control group's learning tasks.
+This repository holds the reserve members‘ learning tasks.